Free City of Cracow: Geography, population, and economy

 The Free City of Cracow was created from the southwest part of the Duchy of Warsaw (part of the former Kraków Department on the left bank of the Vistula river).
-The territory of the city was at its least 1164–1234 km² (sources vary).
+At its smallest, the city encompassed an area of 1,164 to 1,234 km2 (sources vary).
 It bordered the Russian Empire, the Kingdom of Prussia and the Austrian Empire.
 It comprised the city of Kraków and its environs; the other settlements in the area administered by the Free City included 224 villages and three towns (Chrzanów, Trzebinia and Nowa Góra).

 In 1815, its population was 95,000; as of 1843, it had a population of 146,000.
 85% of them were Catholics, 14% Jews, while other religions comprised 1%.
 The most notable szlachta family was the Potocki family of magnates, who had a mansion in Krzeszowice.

 The Free City was a duty-free area, allowed to trade with Russia, Prussia and Austria.
 In addition to no duties, it had very low taxes, and various economic privileges were granted by the neighbouring powers.
 As such, it became one of the European centres of economic liberalism and supporters of laissez-faire, attracting new enterprises and immigrants, which resulted in impressive growth of the city.
 Weavers from Prussian Silesia had often used the Free City as a contraband outlet to avoid tariff barriers along the borders of Austria and the Kingdom of Poland, but with Austria's annexation of the Free City came a significant drop in Prussian textile exports.

 Politics

 The statelet received an initial constitution in 1815 which had mainly been devised by Prince Adam Jerzy Czartoryski.
 The constitution was revised and expanded in 1818, establishing significant autonomy for the city.
 Legislative power was vested in the Assembly of Representatives (Izba Reprezentantów), and the executive power was given to a Governing Senate.

 In 1833, in the aftermath of the November Uprising and the foiled plan by some Polish activists to start an uprising in Cracow, the partitioning powers issued a new, much more restrictive constitution: the number of senators and deputies was lowered and their competences limited, while the commissars of the partitioning powers had their competences expanded.
 Freedom of the press was also curtailed.
 In 1835 a secret treaty between the three partitioning powers presented a plan in which in case of additional Polish unrest, Austria was given the right to occupy and annex the city.
 That would take place after the Kraków Uprising of 1846.

-The law was based on the Napoleonic civil code and French commercial and criminal law.
+The law was based on the Napoleonic Code and French commercial and criminal law.
 The official language was Polish.
 In 1836 the local police force was disbanded and replaced by Austrian police; in 1837 the partitioning powers curtailed the competences of the local courts which refused to bow down to their demands.

 The Free City of Cracow was the first purely republican government in the history of Poland.